Questions? Call0808 196 1942orMessage us

 • Twitter

 You might be surprised to learn it’s only possible to get pregnant on a small number of days in your cycle.
-It’s called the ‘fertile window’ and it starts around 10 days into your cycle, lasting for five days plus your ovulation day.
+It’s called the ‘fertile window’ and the fertile window starts around 10 days into your cycle, lasting for five days plus the day when you are ovulating.

 If you’re hoping to conceive as soon as possible, here’s what our fertility experts want you to know about your fertile window, including tips on tracking your cycle and the best time to have sex to increase the chances of pregnancy.